 Developmental-stage conversion (or cell differentiation) is essential for trypanosomes to parasitize mammalian hosts and vectors.
 Therefore, we aim to reveal the stage conversion mechanisms using gene manipulation technology, with the aim of developing new control strategies for trypanosomoses.

 Global surveillance and establishment of new laboratory strains of trypanosomes.
 (Fig. 2)

 We aim to establish effective control strategies for trypanosomoses in endemic countries based on field surveillance data.
 In addition, we intend to isolate and establish field strains of trypanosomes for further study.

 Development of novel trypanocidal drugs.

 We aim to find novel trypanocidal compounds by using in vitro drug screening systems and mouse models.

 Fig. 1: GFP expressed transgenic Trypanosoma congolense (Suganuma et al., 2012 & 2013)

 Fig. 2: Trypanosoma equiperdum isolated from Mongolia (IVM-t1 strain) (Suganuma et al., 2016) (Trypanosoma equiperdum)

-Research Unit for International Cooperation
+International Cooperation Unit